Career Options for a Degree or Certificate in Computer Software

-According to the BLS, this career field is growing at 3%, which is a pace slower than average between 2014 and 2024.
+According to the BLS, this career field is declining at 7% between 2016 and 2026.
 Modern administrative assistants are respected members of the workplace team.
 What was once considered somewhat menial labor is now a high-tech job that requires considerable education, expertise and skill.
-The median annual salary in May 2015 for secretaries and administrative assistants who did not work in the legal or medical fields was $33,910, according to the BLS, although earnings vary to a great extent according to employer, location and other factors.
+The median annual salary in May 2018 for secretaries and administrative assistants who did not work in the legal or medical fields was $36,630, according to the BLS, although earnings vary to a great extent according to employer, location and other factors.

 A paralegal works under the supervision of lawyers to assist in the functioning of a legal office, creating legal documents such as contracts, wills and subpoenas, performing research and fulfilling other responsibilities that would otherwise be met by attorneys.
 The ability to manipulate software applications such as word processors, spreadsheets and database software is a must.
 While qualified personnel are in demand, it's necessary to have a well-rounded education that includes some computer troubleshooting abilities, software manipulation and interpersonal skills.

-Over the decade spanning 2014 through 2024, the field is expected to experience average growth of 8% as many law firms hope to cut costs by hiring paralegals to do work that previously would have been done by lawyers, according to the BLS.
-Full-time paralegals and legal assistants earned a median annual salary of $48,810 in May 2015.
+Over the decade spanning 2016 through 2026, the field is expected to experience much faster than average growth of 15% as many law firms hope to cut costs by hiring paralegals to do work that previously would have been done by lawyers, according to the BLS.
+Full-time paralegals and legal assistants earned a median annual salary of $50,940 in May 2018.

 Overview of a Degree or Certificate in Computer Software